World Cuisines

 via Canva

 For those new to Indian food, branching out into Indian cuisine at restaurants or buffets can feel a bit intimidating.
 With some insight into the historical and cultural context of Indian food, along with how to decipher some Indian food names, trying new and different food from India can be fun and exciting rather than daunting.
-From distinctive breads and deep-fried street foods to rich curries and cooling beverages, Indian food is brimming with an alluring array of colors, textures and aromatic spices to discover.

 For even more fun ways to explore food, check out other experiences happening on Cozymeal.